getify/foi-lang/formalization-work/Foi-Specification.md

 perform) resolve to the user's `captureForTest` arm; outside, they resolve to the runtime default (stdout).

+Prefix-match (§6.1.4) applies at a fatal narrowing as it does
+anywhere: `Effect.Sys.Fatal ~<*` catches every fatal kind in the region it wraps, and keeps doing so as the set grows.

 Declaring an ambient in a `:Effects(...)` clause is legal but redundant; the compiler neither requires it nor checks against it.
 Users who wish to document ambient use explicitly at an API boundary